Maligned By Trump, White House Reporters Hold Subdued Annual Gala - UrduPoint

 Maligned By Trump, White House Reporters Hold Subdued Annual Gala

-Washington, (APP - UrduPoint / Pakistan Point News - 26th Apr, 2025) The White House Correspondents' Association stages its annual gala on Saturday, in what is expected to be a muted celebration amid mounting concerns about press freedom under President Donald Trump.
+Washington, (APP - UrduPoint / Pakistan Point News - 27th Apr, 2025) The White House Correspondents' Association staged its annual gala on Saturday in a muted celebration amid mounting concerns about press freedom under President Donald Trump.

+The dinner, while still as packed as previous years, took on a more somber, understated atmosphere with no president cracking self-deprecating jokes and no comedian.

 The event has been shunned by the Republican tycoon, who has sought to neuter the traditional media since his return to power in a number of moves that critics say are unconstitutional.